xbeat/Machine-Learning/README.md

 Introduction to Clustering and Outlier Detection

 Clustering algorithms are powerful tools in data analysis, capable of grouping similar data points together while also identifying outliers or noise points.
 This presentation explores how clustering algorithms, particularly DBSCAN (Density-Based Spatial Clustering of Applications with Noise), can be used to detect outliers in datasets using Python.

+## Mastering Data Manipulation with Pandas

+Data Manipulation with Pandas DataFrame

+The pandas DataFrame is a two-dimensional labeled data structure that provides powerful data manipulation capabilities.
+It allows for efficient handling of structured data through operations like filtering, grouping, merging, and reshaping while maintaining data integrity and column-wise operations.

 ## Variance Inflation Factor (VIF) and Regression Diagnostics in Python